 2. Locations and times

 a.
-The summer Saturday market will be open from 9:30 to 12:30 beginning on the first Saturday in May and ending on the last Saturday in October.
-The summer Monday and Thursday markets will be open from 2:00 to 5:30 beginning on the third Monday in June and ending on the last Monday or Thursday in October.
+The summer Saturday market will be open from 9:30 am to 12:30 pm beginning on the first Saturday in May and ending on the Saturday before thanksgiving in November.

 b.
-The summer Saturday market will be held in the lot of 190 Main Street in Ellsworth.
-The Monday/Thursday markets will be held in the lot of 245 Main Street. c.
+The Saturday market will be held in the lot of 190 Main Street in Ellsworth.
 Changes to market locations and times will be approved by the members at a meeting.

 a.
 Members must pay annual dues of $50.00.
 They must pay dues by the third Monday in April to be listed in the market brochure.
 Checks should be made payable to Ellsworth Farmers' Market Association and submitted to the Market Manager.

 b.
 A $10 set-up fee will be paid by each member to the Market Manager at each market day attended.

 4. Setting up at Market

 a.
 No produce will be bagged or sold before 9:30 on Saturdays or 2:00 on Monday or Thursdays.
 The Market Manager will signal the start of the market.